Veterans & Veterans with a Disability

 “Veteran of the Vietnam Era” means a person who (1) served on active duty for a period of more than 180 days, any part of which occurred between August 5, 1964, and May 7, 1975, and was discharged or released therefrom with other than a dishonorable discharge, or (2) was discharged or released from active duty for a service-connected disability if any part of such active duty was performed between August 5, 1964, and May 7, 1975.

-If you wish to be identified according to the above, please complete and return this form to the Graduate Center Chief Diversity Officer, Edith Rivera, Room 7301.06.
+If you wish to be identified according to the above, please complete and return this form to the Executive Director of Institutional Equity and Chief Diversity Officer/Title IX Coordinator, Pinar Ozgu, Room 8204.03.